IBM/CRAIG/unit-tests/data-files/slz.md

-edge-rg       | A resource group containing the compute, storage, and network services necessary for edge networking                                                                           | true craig-rg      | An example resource group                                                                                                                                                      | power-rg      | A resource group for Power VS resources                                                                                                                                        |
+edge-rg       | A resource group containing the compute, storage, and network services necessary for edge networking                                                                           | true craig-rg      | An example resource group                                                                                                                                                      | power-rg      | A resource group for Power VS resources                                                                                                                                        | vpnaas-rg     | A resource group for cloud services and infrastructure management                                                                                                              |

 ### Related Links